Photograph by Paul Lambert

 He co-edited the Invisible Books imprint with Bridget Penney through the 1990s, publishing work by Bill Griffiths, Stewart Home, Veronica Forrest-Thomson and others.

-He has read in the SubVoicive, Blue Bus, Xing the Line and CapLet series, at the Cambridge Conference of Contemporary Poetry, Scarlet Imprint’s Pleasuredome and on Dublin's Culture Night.
+He has read in the SubVoicive, Blue Bus, Xing the Line, CapLet and Hi Zero series, at the Cambridge Conference of Contemporary Poetry, Scarlet Imprint’s Pleasuredome and on Dublin’s Culture Night.
+He has appeared at the Poetry Cafe in Covent Garden on several occasions, and been broadcast on Resonance FM.
+He took part in the Fichtean Landscapes exhibition held in London in November 2022.
 A setting of his writing has also been performed by the loop-based vocal group Askew and Avis.

 He is a long-standing member of the Field Study mail art group.
-Much of the material contained in The Memory of the Drift has its origin in Field Study manifestations, which have both supplied an occasion for his work and offered it a testing ground.
+Much of the material contained in The Memory of the Drift has its origin in Field Study Emanations, which have both supplied an occasion for his work and offered it a testing ground: the final text in the series appears in Field Report 2017.

 “At the heart of this work there is a poem, but the poem is inseparable from the process of its composition, in much the same way that some of John Cage’s piano works are inseparable from the processes that were used to create them (think of the star charts in Etudes Australes).
 In the wrong hands such processes are an excuse for lack of creativity and little more than a pose.
 Here, as with Cage, there is something far more subtle going on: the interaction of an incisive creative talent with that process.”